 ‘It doesn’t look like much now but it will change a lot through the seasons and even more over the next few years.
 This was hard work but really exciting to get so many plants in the ground.’

 The gardening team of four had some additional support during the Castle garden planting as spring arrived.
 ‘We also had a student, Louise, from Royal Botanic Garden Edinburgh with us for a week, which was a great help.’
-We are sure that working in authentic Castle gardens has proved a learning curve for Louise and a credit to her gardening portfolio.
+We are sure that working in authentic Victorian walled garden has proved a learning curve for Louise and a credit to her gardening portfolio.

 THE NEXT PHASE: new vegetable patches in our walled garden